NXT TakeOver: Toronto (2019): Storylines

 The card included matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

 At TakeOver: XXV, Adam Cole defeated Johnny Gargano to win the NXT Championship.
 On the July 17 episode of NXT, Cole and Gargano confronted each other and a brawl ensued.
-NXT General Manager William Regal then scheduled the two in a two out of three falls match for the title at TakeOver: Toronto with Cole and Gargano respectively choosing the stipulations for the first two falls; however, Regal would decide the final stipulation if a tie occurred.
+NXT General Manager William Regal then scheduled a two out of three falls match for the title at TakeOver: Toronto with Cole and Gargano respectively choosing the stipulations for the first two falls; however, Regal would decide the final stipulation if a tie occurred.
 On the July 24 episode of NXT, Gargano and Cole chose their stipulations.
 Gargano chose a street fight, while Cole chose a singles match.

 At TakeOver: XXV, The Street Profits (Angelo Dawkins and Montez Ford) and The Undisputed Era (Kyle O'Reilly and Bobby Fish) competed in a fatal four-way tag team ladder match for the vacant NXT Tag Team Championship, which The Street Profits won.
 On July 22, a title match between the two teams was scheduled for TakeOver: Toronto.

 Since TakeOver: XXV, Candice LeRae became involved in Io Shirai's feud with NXT Women's Champion Shayna Baszler.
 After Shirai failed to defeat Baszler for the title in a Steel Cage match on the June 26 episode of NXT, Shirai attacked LeRae, turning heel.
-Shirai explained her actions on the July 10 episode, while debuting new entrance music, stating that she didn't need any friends.
+Shirai explained her actions on the July 10 episode, while debuting new entrance music, stating that she did not need any friends.
 LeRae then interfered in Shirai's match on the July 24 episode, and the following week, William Regal told LeRae that she would be facing Shirai at TakeOver: Toronto.

 On the April 24 episode of NXT, Mia Yim talked about how dangerous NXT Women's Champion Shayna Baszler was, alongside Jessamyn Duke and Marina Shafir.
 After Yim won her match on the July 3 episode, she stated that she would be coming for the NXT Women's Championship.
 The following week, Baszler stated that Yim was not ready.
 Yim attacked Shafir in the parking lot on the July 17 episode and Duke in a training ring the following week.
 On the July 31 episode, Baszler and Yim agreed to a title match at TakeOver: Toronto.

-On the July 24 episode of NXT, NXT North American Champion Velveteen Dream talked about how great Roderick Strong of the Undisputed Era was when Strong interrupted.
+On the July 24 episode of NXT, NXT North American Champion Velveteen Dream talked about how great The Undisputed Era's Roderick Strong was when Strong interrupted.
 Strong suggested a title match for TakeOver: Toronto when Pete Dunne interrupted and performed his finger snap on Strong before eyeing the title.
 Afterwards, William Regal announced that Dream would be defending the NXT North American Championship against Strong and Dunne in a triple threat match at TakeOver: Toronto.